Worst Colours for Car Depreciation

-When you choose a new car, we’re guessing colour has a lot to do with what you decide to buy, but have you ever considered how your choice will affect the future resale value of your car?
+When you choose a new car, colour has a lot to do with your decision.
+But have you ever considered how your choice will affect the future resale value of your car?

-We’ve done some research into whether there are any car colours that depreciate quicker than others and the quick answer is – yes there are!
+We looked to see if there are any car colours that depreciate quicker than others.
+The quick answer, yes there are!

-Actually, the top three highest depreciating colours are green, maroon and turquoise and they account for just over 1% collectively in worldwide popularity.
-The colours, which are now commonly associated with the 70’s, 80’s and early 90’s (think classic Corsa in turquoise colour) are now considered ‘gaudy and bad taste’.
-These colours are rarely used in new cars now, but still widely available in second hand vehicles.
-If you’re looking for a bargain – these could be the colours to look for!
+The top three highest depreciating colours are green, maroon and turquoise.
+The colours commonly associated with the 70’s, 80’s and early 90’s are now considered ‘gaudy and bad taste’.
+These colours are rarely used in new cars now, but are still widely available in second hand vehicles.
+If you’re looking for a bargain, these could be the colours to look for!

-On the opposite end of the spectrum, the colour that holds its value the most is white.
-With over 29%, white has been the top colour of choice for the past 8 years now and looks set to carry on its domination of the top spot.
-It’s widely speculated that the world’s love affair with Apple has influenced and reinforced the appreciation of the colour white, as so many of their appliances are now this colour.
+But, the colour that holds its value the most is white.
+With over 29% of new cars, white has been the colour of choice for the past 8 years.
+It now and looks set to carry on its domination of the top spot.
+It’s thought that the popularity of Apple has influenced and reinforced the colour white, with many of their products being this colour.

 Classic black is a very close second which shows we are a very monochrome world at the moment!
-You may assume that bright colours such as yellow and orange wouldn’t be popular, but they are highly desirable in sporting models which keeps the colours mid range.
+You may assume that bright colours may not be popular.
+But, but they are desirable in sporting models which keeps the colours mid range.

 Top 5 Best Selling Car Colours Worldwide

 Of course, colour isn’t everything!
-The model and make of the car you purchase is just as important and so it’s sensible to look at the whole package and do your research before investing.
-If you’re curious about the depreciation of your car or a car you’re planning to purchase, take a look a WhatCar?’s Depreciation Calculator.
+The model and make of the car is just as important.
+So, it’s sensible to look at the whole package and do your research before investing.
+If you’re curious about the depreciation of your car, take at WhatCar?’s Depreciation Calculator.

-To get the most money possible for your car before selling, get in touch with ChipsAway on 0800 028 7878!
-We’ll fix any scratches and dents in no time, increasingly the value of your sale.
+To get the most money possible for your car before selling, complete our online enquiry form!
+We’ll fix any scratches and dents in no time, increasing the value of your sale.